DatabayAG/Flashcards/README.md

 1. Copy the Flashcards directory to your ILIAS installation at the followin path (create subdirectories, if neccessary):
 Customizing/global/plugins/Services/Repository/RepositoryObject/
 2. Go to Administration > Plugins
-3. Click "Update" for the Flashcards plugin
+3. Click "Install" for the Flashcards plugin
 4. Click "Activate" for the Flashcards plugin

 There is nothing to configure for this plugin.